jonathan-laurent/KaTie/README.md

 - The first query adds another clause that additionally constrains `s` to be bound to a phosphorylated kinase in `u`.
 In general, whenever events are constrained by a `first ... after`  or `last ... before` clause, another clause can be specified for performing additional checks or capturing other agents.
 - The second query uses a **`when`-clause** to specify an additional condition for the computation to be performed as a boolean expression.
-- The third query uses a `last ... before` clause rather than a `first ... after` clause so as to avoid the trap.
+- The third query uses a `last ... before` clause rather than `first ... after` to avoid the trap altogether.

 #### See more